Jaipur’s Red Fort

 I paid under $40 for each, what do you think?

-4. My Jaipur gem: visiting downtown’s markets
+4. Visiting downtown’s markets

 Finally, we got to explore the bazaar markets and nestle into some normal shopping.
 The local markets are tucked in the alleyways and are rife with interesting local livelihood.
 From men peeing at open air wall urinals to local juicers squeezing sugar water from sugar cane, money change dealers with mats laid out and men surrounding them, to confectioners squeezing out jalebis (aka syrupy sweet pretzels) into the deep fryer.